jxmot/website_template-no_bootstrap/README.md

 * `http://server/path/to/index.html`**`?logo=text`** - this will enable the *text* on the left side of the navigation bar.
 In addition it is possible to alter the text:
   *  `http://server/path/to/index.html?logo=text`**`&text=some%20text`** - *uri encoding is required*

+When the "logo" is enabled the link it contains will also have the query string attached.
+Then it will work as expected and when it is clicked you will go to `index.html` using your original query.

 ---
 <img src="http://webexperiment.info/extcounter/mdcount.php?id=website_template-no_bootstrap">